Small Research Grants

 This grant scheme seeks to promote the growth of the study of science and belief globally, by stimulating new avenues of individual or collaborative research.

-This grant scheme will fund projects up to £20,000, for a duration of 12 months, between the dates of March 1, 2023–June 30, 2024.
-Researchers at any career stage who work on the social study of science and religion in society are welcome to apply for this programme by October 31, 2022.
+The 2023-2024 grants programme will fund projects up to £20,000, for a maximum duration of 7 months, between the dates of December 1st, 2023 and June 30th, 2024.
+Please note the grant end date cannot be extended beyond June 30th, 2024.
+Researchers at any career stage who work on the social study of science and religion in society are welcome to apply for this programme by September 17th, 2023.

 All applications should include: